web-deps/odom/docs/assets.md

 ## Introduction

-A component may depend on external assets such as other components and elements.
+A component may depend on external assets such as other components and nodes.
 We are going to look at these assets and how they can be used in a component.
 There are two ways in which external assets can find their way into a component.
 One way is by importing them into a JavaScript module and the other is by referencing them via markup.

 ## Types of Assets

 ### Introduction

-In Acom, there are four types of assets, components, elements, markup and text.
+In Acom, there are four types of assets, components, nodes, markup and text.
 In the following sections, we will look at how you can use each one of these types of assets.

 ### Components